NCCE/teachcomputing.org/README.md

 In order to access the achiever API you will need to ensure you have a proxy setup.
 You can do this [here](https://github.com/NCCE/private-documentation/blob/master/APIs/rpf-proxy.md)

 Sidekiq is used to process background jobs.
-You can view the admin UI for this by visiting `/admin/sidekiq` and using the credentials `SIDEKIQ_USERNAME` and `SIDEKIQ_PASSWORD`.
-Values for these can be found in the terraform repository.
+You can view the admin UI for this by visiting `/admin/sidekiq` and using GSuite account to authenticate.

 ### Database